 Pureed Pumpkin

 Pumpkin is food all dogs should eat.
-It is full of vitamins and fiber, which can help your dog’s digestive system.
+Similar to sweet potatoes, it is full of vitamins and fiber, which can help your dog’s digestive system.
 Add a spoonful of pure pumpkin.
 Do not purchase pumpkin pie filling.

 Cooked Eggs

 Whether scrambled or boiled, dogs love eggs, and they are filled with protein.
-Eggs contain iron, Vitamin A, and Vitamin D. Never feed your dog raw eggs because they could cause salmonella poisoning.
+Eggs contain iron, Vitamin A, Vitamin D, and essential amino acids.
+Never feed your dog raw eggs because they could cause salmonella poisoning.

 Grated Raw Carrots

 Carrots are a veggie you do not have to worry about cooking.
-Carrots are low in calories and full of Vitamin A. If you plan on serving them raw to your dog, grate them finely on top of the kibble.
+Carrots are low in calories and full of Vitamin A. If you plan on serving them raw to your dog, grate them finely or use a food processor then put on top of the kibble.

 Watermelon Chunks